144th Rifle Division: Operation Typhoon

 For an army in contact with the enemy and about to be deeply encircled such directions were simply unrealistic.
 The new line of defense was designated as another section of the Dniepr some 50-55km to the rear.
 Konev failed to coordinate with Reserve Front to protect the junction of its 24th Army and his 20th.

 Already at 1920 hours on October 6, Konev was adjusting his orders for the withdrawal, directing Yershakov to pull back overnight to a line from Grigorevo to Krasnoe.
 German forces detected the withdrawal and immediately set out to pursue, but were held up by rearguards, plus minefields near Yartsevo.
 However, 19th Army, which was farther east to begin with, pulled back at a faster pace leaving the 20th in a difficult position as German troops reached the MoscowMinsk highway, which it was using, forcing it to shift to the south.
 The back roads and the old Smolensk highway were jammed with rear-area transport of 24th Army.
 However, the German pursuit lessened as XXVII Corps was more interested in pressing east along the highway.
 Far to the rear, on the morning of October 7 the panzer groups linked up just west of Vyazma, encircling four Soviet armies.
+At this time the 129th, 112th, and 144th were on a line from Chernovo to Usadishchi to Krasnoe to Kholmovaya.

 According to Western Front's operational summary issued at 2000 hours on October 8 no report had been received from 20th Army during the day.
 Radio communications were intermittent throughout the Front, and a liaison officer sent to Yershakov had not returned.
 At 1745 several additional officers had been sent by U-2 aircraft with orders to speed up the withdrawal to Vyazma to take up a line from Shimonovo to Ugriumovo Station, 55km east of the city.
 In case German forces prevented this he was to fall back to a line south of Gzhatsk.
 That this would require moving at a pace of some 70km per day was overlooked, as was the fact that the encirclement had been completed.
 As desperation set in several headquarters began broadcasting in the clear; these messages were intercepted by German intelligence and gave away plans to break out in certain places.